Bulgaria’s former PM Borissov released without charges despite gambling mogul's blackmail testimony

 At a press conference following Borissov’s release, Petkov and Interior Minister Boyko Rashkov accused the prosecution of not doing its job.
 Petkov said that testimonies from Bozhkov are being ignored, and that the prosecution is not allowing the police to do their job.

 Bozhkov claimed to have given €30mn in bribes to Borissov and Goranov over three years in exchange for legal protection for his business.
-Goranov said he had given some of the bribes to Arnaudova.
+Bozhkov said he had given some of the bribes to Arnaudova.

 Petkov accused the prosecution, headed by Ivan Geshev — a Borissov era appointee — of sabotage and of hiding documents requesting it to press charges.